tessamcdonnel/STAT-217-R-Course/chapter3.md

 A contingency table is used to summarize the relationship betweeen categorical variables.

-In this exercise we will create a contingency table by cross-classifying two variables using the `table()` function with the form:
+In this exercise we will create a contingency table by cross-classifying two variables using the `table()` function with the format:

 `table(dataset$var1, dataset$var2)`

 Note: The variable listed first (var1) will go along the rows and the variable listed second (var2) will go along the columns.

-The variable `genhlth` is a categorical variable indicating general health.
+Note: The variable `genhlth` is a categorical variable indicating general health.

 *** =instructions
-- Create a contingency table with variables `genhlth` and `smoke100` from the `cdc` dataset
+- Create a contingency table with variables `genhlth` and `smoke100` from the `cdc` data set.
 *** =hint
 Use the format from the lesson with `cdc` instead of dataset, `genhlth` instead of var1, and `smoke100` instead of var2